pratyush230704/learning/README.md

 # learning
-This repository is made when i am learning Git and Github
+This repository is made when I am learning Git and GitHub Author - Pratyush Sharma